* This is a professional Version *

 Postoperative dyspnea may be caused by pain secondary to chest or abdominal incisions (nonhypoxic dyspnea) or by hypoxemia (hypoxic dyspnea—see also Oxygen Desaturation).
 Hypoxemia secondary to pulmonary dysfunction is usually accompanied by dyspnea, tachypnea, or both; however, oversedation may cause hypoxemia but blunt dyspnea, tachypnea, or both.
 Thus, sedated patients should be monitored with pulse oximetry or capnometry.
 Hypoxic dyspnea may result from atelectasis or, especially in patients with a history of heart failure or chronic kidney disease, fluid overload.
 Whether dyspnea is hypoxic or nonhypoxic must be determined by pulse oximetry and sometimes ABGs; chest x-ray can help differentiate fluid overload from atelectasis.

-Hypoxic dyspnea is treated with oxygen.
+Hypoxic dyspnea is treated with O 2 .
 Nonhypoxic dyspnea may be treated with anxiolytics or analgesics.

 All patients are briefly confused when they come out of anesthesia.
 The elderly, especially those with dementia, are at risk of postoperative delirium, which can delay discharge and increase risk of death.
 Risk of delirium is high when anticholinergics are used.
 These drugs are sometimes used before or during surgery to decrease upper airway secretions, but they should be avoided whenever possible.
 Opioids, given postoperatively, may also cause delirium, as can high doses of H 2 blockers.
 The mental status of elderly patients should be assessed frequently during the postoperative period.
 If delirium occurs, oxygenation should be assessed, and all nonessential drugs should be stopped.
 Patients should be mobilized as they are able, and any electrolyte or fluid imbalances should be corrected.

-The surgeon must individualize care of each wound, but the sterile dressing placed in the operating room is generally left intact for 24 h unless signs of infection (eg, increasing pain, erythema, drainage) develop.
-After 24 h, the site should be checked twice/day, if possible, for signs of infection.
+The surgeon must individualize care of each wound, but the sterile dressing placed in the operating room is generally left intact for 24 to 48 h unless signs of infection (eg, increasing pain, erythema, drainage) develop.
+After the operative dressing is removed, the site should be checked twice daily for signs of infection.
 If they occur, wound exploration and drainage of abscesses, systemic antibiotics, or both may be required.
 Topical antibiotics are usually not helpful.
 A drain tube, if present, must be monitored for quantity and quality of the fluid collected.
 Sutures, skin staples, and other closures are usually left in place 7 days or longer depending on the site and the patient.
 Face and neck wounds may be superficially healed in 3 days; wounds on the lower extremities may take weeks to heal to a similar degree.

 Certain types of surgery require additional precautions.
 For example, hip surgery requires that patients be moved and positioned so that the hip does not dislocate.
 Any physician moving such patients for any reason, including auscultating the lungs, must know the positioning protocol to avoid doing harm; often, a nurse is the best instructor.